Flood Mapping Updates

 The link below will take you to the flood map changes viewer.
 This viewer provides a single location to access flood hazard data and facilitate a better understanding of potential changes coming to flood hazard risks.

 Flood Update Summary

-FEMA is updating flood mapping documents in Montgomery County, including Kettering.
+FEMA is updating flood mapping documents in surrounding counties, including Kettering.
 The maps and related information guide development to reduce flood impact and to assign risk for insurance purposes.
 The primary impact to certain Kettering property owners will be potential development restrictions and possible requirement of flood insurance by mortgage companies.
 The specific documents being updated are the Flood Insurance Study and Flood Insurance Rate Maps (FIRMs).